SJSU272LabF17/SJSUChatME/README.md

    1. Log in to Bluemix at https://bluemix.net.
    2. Create an instance of the service:
-   3. In the Bluemix Catalog, select the  Watson Conversation service.
+   3. In the Bluemix Catalog, select the  Weather Company Data service.

   ![alt text](screenshots/screenshot4.png "1")